 Subject Personal Pronouns

-For clarity purpose, consider using any one of the personal pronouns to fill the long dash:
+For practical purpose, consider using any one of the personal pronouns to fill the long dash:

 I, you, he, she, we, they, it, and they all fits into the blank space.